ppy/osu-wiki/wiki/People/Beatmap_Nominators/General_Information/en.md

 When a veto is sent to mediation, BNs and NAT members of the vetoed beatmap's mode will all be asked to submit individual votes on the issue.
 In the case of vetoes related to issues that are not mode-specific, all mode members will be asked to participate.
 The NAT will send you a message with additional information on how to vote using the [BN website](http://bn.mappersguild.com) when a veto mediation begins.
 At the end of mediation, all votes submitted will be compiled to determine a final upheld or dismissed consensus.

-### Quality Assurance

-Full BNs may do Quality Assurance by checking qualified beatmaps for issues at any time.
-The Quality Assurance board can be viewed [on the BN website](https://bn.mappersguild.com/qualityassurance).

 ### Content Review

 Any BN can contribute to the moderation of songs and images by either submitting content for review or voting on it.
 The full voting process and how their votes are counted can be read on the [content voting process article](/wiki/Rules/Content_voting_process).